prplecake/jrgnsn.net/_posts/2019-08-03-Blog-Updates.md

 ![dark layout](/content/screenshot_2019-08-03_dark.png)

-There's still some improvements that could be made, but for now I'm really liking how everything turned out!
+There's still some improvements that could be made, but for now I how everything turned out!